NicoJuicy/LearnML/tips/ml_tools.md

 ### [PyMC3](https://github.com/pymc-devs/pymc3)

 PyMC3 is a Python package for Bayesian statistical modeling and Probabilistic Machine Learning focusing on advanced Markov chain Monte Carlo (MCMC) and variational inference (VI) algorithms.

-Its flexibility and extensibility make it applicable to a large suite of problems.
+The flexibility and extensibility of PyMC3 make it applicable to a large suite of problems.

 [A Gentle Introduction to Bayesian Belief Networks](https://machinelearningmastery.com/introduction-to-bayesian-belief-networks/)